✓ Updated March 2026

 Getting Around Monteverde, Costa Rica

-Offers the most flexibility for exploring Monteverde and surrounding areas at your own pace.
-However, the roads leading to Monteverde are notoriously rough and unpaved.
+Renting a car offers the most freedom to explore Monteverde and surrounding areas at your own pace.
+However, the roads leading to Monteverde can be challenging.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.